Your First Visit & FAQ in Etobicoke

 We recommend that you change your child’s toothbrush every 3 months, or sooner if the bristles are frayed.

-Paediatric X-rays are a very important dental diagnostic tool.
-We use X-rays for many reasons, such as detecting dental decay, detecting bone diseases, and helping assess developmental tooth defects and anomalies.
+Paediatric dental X-rays are a very important dental diagnostic tool.
+X-rays are used for many reasons, such as detecting dental decay, detecting bone diseases, and helping assess developmental tooth defects and anomalies.
+Without dental X-rays, the dentist is not able to complete their examination fully.
+We use digital radiography and follow the ALARA (as low as reasonably achievable) principle for the safety of the child.

-It is best to detect dental problems early, as many treatment options are more effective at this stage.
+Detecting dental problems early provides more effective treatment options.
 Delaying radiographs could lead to more significant dental damage, and consequently, the need for more invasive treatment alternatives.

-Dental sealants are resin coatings placed on the biting surfaces of the back teeth to protect them from food debris, plaque, and dental decay.
-If your child has dental pits (hollows) and fissures (grooves) on their back teeth, sealants can be used to prevent cavities.
+Dental sealants are resin coatings placed on areas of teeth that are at risk for dental decay.
+Dental sealants protect teeth from food debris and plaque from getting stuck in the grooves of the teeth.
+If your child has dental pits (hollows) and fissures (grooves) in their back teeth, sealants can be used to help prevent cavities.

 Careful tooth assessment is performed prior to the recommendation of sealants.
 Sealant success and longevity can be affected by many factors, but with proper dental care and diet, they can last for years.